 - Relevance of the ad text

-- History of your AdWords account performance
+- History of your Google Ads account performance

-What I’m about to share will significantly improve your CTRs, Quality Scores, ad positions, impression shares plus have a significant impact on your cost per click and your conversions rate.
+What I’m about to share will significantly improve your CTRs, Quality Scores, ad positions, and impression shares plus have a significant impact on your cost per click and your conversions rate.